Nexmo/station/_documentation/voice/voice-api/guides/record-calls-and-conversations.md

 #Record calls and conversations

-Recordings are contextual, they are attached to the UUID of each leg in a Call or a Conversation.
+Recordings are attached to the UUID of a Call Leg or Conversation.
 Different NCCOs are used to record in different contexts.

 * Record a message - You can use the `record` action to  record audio from a caller without continuing to the next action, this would be used for a voicemail style of scenario.
 To use `record` in this mode set a synchronous flag namely `endOnSilence` or `endOnKey` within your action.
 * Record Calls between two people - you can set the [record](/voice/guides/ncco-reference#record) action at the start of your NCCO so everything is recorded.
 Recording starts when the `record` action is executed If you do not set a synchronous condition, the Voice API immediately executes the next NCCO without recording.